A NON-TRADITIONAL EXECUTIVE MBA FOR CREATIVE MINDS

 Can you tell me more about the curriculum?

-Our Executive MBA in Creative Leadership is an innovative program tailored to those who want to lead their enterprise to the front of the pack.
-We combine traditional MBA subjects like strategy, accounting, finance, and HR with a unique creative perspective on sensing and responding to the complex demands of modern business.
-In the course of the program, participants also meet and learn from industry leaders in fields like advertising, entertainment, innovation, and technology, who breathe life into the curriculum with relevant, real-world examples.
+Our Executive MBA in Creative Leadership is an innovative hybrid program tailored to those who want to lead their enterprise to the very front of the pack.
+We combine traditional MBA subjects like strategy, accounting, finance and HR with a creative perspective on sensing and responding to the complex demands of modern business.
+In the course of the hybrid format, participants also meet (on and offline) and learn from industry leaders – in fields like advertising, entertainment, innovation and technology – who breathe life into the curriculum with relevant, real-world examples.

 Are scholarships or other kinds of financial aid available?

-We offer a limited number of full and partial-tuition scholarships and funds for each intake.
-We do not offer need-based financial aid, but participants who are unable to cover their tuition costs all at once can choose from a range of payment plans that allow them or their companies to spread the cost over several years.
-If you are admitted to our program, we will work towards crafting an individual payment plan with you.
-If you’d like to know more about the options, please contact Head of Admissions Gerardo Tejo.
+We offer a limited number of partial-tuition funds for each intake.
+We do not offer need-based financial aid, but participants who are unable to cover their tuition costs all at once can choose from a range of payment plans that allow them or their companies to spread payments over several years.
+If a participant is admitted to our program, we will work towards crafting an individual payment plan with him or her.
+To know more about the options, please contact Head of Admissions Gerardo Tejo.

 Is there a lot of course work between modules?

-Our Global Executive MBA is designed for leaders who want further education, but can't afford to step away either from organizations and projects on a full-time basis.
-You will be expected to do some preparatory reading in the weeks leading up to each module, as well as complete post-module assignments within a few weeks after it has taken place.
-But aside from the master's thesis – which will require a substantial time investment late in the program – you can focus on applying what you’ve learned in each course to your profession during the 3-6 months between modules.
+Our Global Executive MBA is designed for leaders who want to further their education, but can't afford to step away from their organizations and/or projects on a full-time basis.
+Participants will be expected to do some preparatory reading in the weeks leading up to each module’s segment, as well as complete post-module assignments within a few weeks after it has taken place.
+But aside from the master's thesis – which will require a substantial time investment late in the program – participants can focus on applying what they’ve learned in each segment to their profession during the time between modules.